OnlineQuizPlatformSVFC/OnlineQuizPlatform_Documentation/OnlineQuizPlatform_Docu.md

 ## D. Work breakdown Structure
 The main actions involved in creating an online quiz platform are delineated in this Work Breakdown Structure (WBS).
-The project is divided into manageable parts by its hierarchical structure.
+The project is divided into manageable parts by it's hierarchical structure.

 ![diagram-export-8-30-2024-1_47_56-AM](https://github.com/user-attachments/assets/9ccdea4b-3c74-43dd-92be-a8988f0ff2f2)